Profunctorial algebras: Extending to two-sided discrete fibrations

 \subsection{Extension theorems}

 We may now state our extension result which, for the sake of readability, we split into three parts.
-First, we treat \emph{extensions of pseudofunctors}: the key condition allowing for the extension to go through is \emph{preservation of exact squares}.
+First, we treat \emph{extensions of pseudofunctors}: assuming preservation of co-fully-faithful arrows we can construct oplax extensions, while we can characterize their pseudofunctoriality in terms of \emph{preservation of exact squares}.